-Will radar detectors save you from a laser ticket?
-Maybe, but it's a rare occurrence.
+Radar detectors are great for alerting you to police radar, but they are almost useless when it comes to detecting laser.
+While radar detectors can technically detect lasers, they rarely provide an early warning and are not reliable for avoiding a laser ticket.
 For true laser protection, you will need to purchase a laser blocker.
-Wait a moment and try again.
 Before laser alerts, radar detectors only detected police activity in the X, K, Ka or Ku bands.